Chengdu: River transport

-Historically, Jinjiang River (also known as Nanhe River) was used for boat traffic in and out of Chengdu.
-To ensure that Chengdu's goods have access to Yangtze River efficiently, inland port cities of Yibin and Luzhou—both of which are reachable from Chengdu within hours by expressways—on the Yangtze have commenced large-scale port infrastructure development.
+Historically, the Jinjiang River (also known as the Nanhe River) was used for boat traffic in and out of Chengdu.
+To ensure that Chengdu's goods have access to the Yangtze River efficiently, inland port cities of Yibin and Luzhou—both of which are reachable from Chengdu within hours by expressways—on the Yangtze have commenced large-scale port infrastructure development.
 As materials and equipment for the rebuilding of northern Sichuan are sent in from the East Coast to Sichuan, these ports will see significant increases in throughput.

 Education and research

-Wen Weng, administer of Chengdu in the Han dynasty, established the first local public school now named Shishi (literally a stone house) in the world.
+Wen Weng, administrator of Chengdu in the Han dynasty, established the first local public school in the world, now named Shishi (literally "stone house").
 The school site has not changed for more than 2,000 years, which remains the site of today's Shishi High School.
 No. 7 High School and Shude High School are also two famous local public schools in Chengdu.

 Chengdu is a leading scientific research city, one of the only two cities in the Western China region (alongside Xi'an), ranking in the top 25 cities worldwide by scientific research outputs.
 It is consistently ranked # 1 as the center of higher education and scientific research in Southwest China.
-The city is home to more than 58 universities, with the two reputable ones being Sichuan University and the University of Electronic Science and Technology of China, ranking 98 and 101-150 worldwide, respectively.
+The city is home to more than 58 universities, with the two reputable ones being Sichuan University and the University of Electronic Science and Technology of China, ranking # 77 and #151 worldwide, respectively.